diegoluisi/diegoluisi/curriculum/Diego_Luisi.md

 * **City**: Barueri, SP - Brazil
 * **Date**: 01/2012 - 09/2013
 * **Industry**: Logistics and Transport
 * **Role**: As a Senior System Administrator, I managed and supported critical infrastructure across the organization, ensuring high availability, performance, and security.
-I automated system provisioning and configuration using Puppet and MCollective, and administered services such as Active Directory, MySQL, Zimbra, and VMware environments.
-I also implemented and maintained monitoring solutions with Zabbix and Grafana, managed email security with Xeams and Postgrey, and improved perimeter protection with Fail2Ban and SonicWall.
-My work contributed to a more reliable and scalable IT environment supporting business operations across logistics and transport services.

 ### FETAESP - Federation of Agricultural Workers of the State of São Paulo 🇧🇷